Artillery

 Fatah-I / Fatah-1

-The Fatah-I, also written Fatah-1, is a Pakistani guided multiple launch rocket system built for conventional precision fires at roughly 140 km range.
-In the 2025 India-Pakistan Conflict, Pakistani accounts and subsequent reporting identify Fatah-1 alongside Fatah-2 as part of Operation Bunyan-un-Marsoos strikes against Indian military targets.
+The Fatah-I, also written Fatah-1, is a Pakistani guided multiple launch rocket system developed by NESCOM and marketed by GIDS for conventional precision fires.
+GIDS lists a range of at least 140 km, CEP under 50 m, and eight rockets per launcher, while Dawn reported Pakistan's first public test announcement in August 2021.
+In the 2025 India-Pakistan Conflict, Pakistani accounts and subsequent reporting identified Fatah-1 alongside Fatah-2 as part of Operation Bunyan-un-Marsoos strikes against Indian military targets.

 Pakistan